SPCA lets the dogs out with activity-filled day

 “They don’t get to play with each other much,” she said.
 “They don’t get to get out and get fresh grass and sun and all the love and attention from people.”

-The doggie day is also just about getting more people outside, more resident participation, Damm said.
+The doggy day is also just about getting more people outside, more resident participation, Damm said.

 “The families, they are having a full, fun day out,” she said.
 “It’s good for the animals and the people.”